AfeezAdesina/Huddle-landingpage/README.md

 # Huddle-landingpage

-# Frontend Mentor - Blog Preview solution
+# Frontend Mentor - Huddle-landingpage solution

 This is a solution to the [Huddle-landingpage challenge on Frontend Mentor].
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.